zauberware/rails-devise-graphql/README.md

 The generator uses all model attributes to generate the graphql types, if you prefer to not give access to certain attributes, you have to delete them manually from the type and test files after generating them.

-Access rights for resources have to be defined in the `ability.rb` since this is used to determine, whether a user is allowed to manipulate records in the GraphQL endpoints.
+Access rights for resources have to be defined in the `ability.rb` manually.

 # Examples

-In case you would want to create endpoints for an existing model `Post`, that is supposed to represent a blog post that users can only read but not interact with, then you can create GraphQL endpoints just like this:
+In case you would want to create endpoints for an existing model `Post`, that is supposed to represent a blog post that users can only read but not interact with, you would create GraphQL endpoints just like this:

 ```sh
   rails g gql post r